 Engagement with patients, the public, staff and external partners

 The practice involved patients, the public, staff and external partners to support high-quality sustainable services.

-The practice used patient surveys to obtain patients' views about the service.
+The practice used patient feedback in cards, and any verbal comments to gauge patients' views about the service.